mofink/ASM_programming/README.md

 # ASM_programming

-These were written for a x86_64 running macOS 10.14 and assembled with NASM (Intel syntax).
+These were written for x86_64 running macOS 10.14 and assembled with NASM (Intel syntax).

 Assemble using
 nasm -f macho64 main.asm -o main.o